Position

 • Bachelor's degree in Business Administration, Management, or a related field.

-• Minimum of 5 years of managerial experience in a similar role.
+• Minimum of 5 years of experience in management, preferably in a similar industry.

-• Proven track record of achieving sales and profitability targets.
+• Proven track record of achieving sales and operational targets.

 • Strong leadership and team management skills.